patience4711/RPI-APS-inverters/README.md

 See it in action on [YouTube](https://youtu.be/sTnKeFcmqhc)

 ## IMPORTANT TO KNOW
-People keep asking for the ssh login, this is 'root' and 'mies'.
+People keep asking for the ssh login, this is 'ecuuser' and 'ecuuser'.
 Please be aware that this is known to the whole world now.
-So **never** put the ssh port open 'to the world'<br><br>
+So **never** put the ssh port open 'to the world' or even better, change this.<br><br>
 The software can be updated by installing an upgrade tar file.
 Please see the wiki.

 From outside your network you won't see the menu link.
 Maintenance can only be done from inside your own network.